 Analysis and Test Results

 Below you'll find descriptions of our evaluation metrics, as well as information about the top performers in each metric and how they compare to other models.
 In our individual reviews, we detail each product's features, explain our scoring in each metric, and compare and contrast each jacket to its closest competitors.
-If you want to know how the details of how each hood cinches down, or exactly where the adjustments for the hem are, you'll find those details in each product's review.
+For hood cinch performance or exact hem adjustments, see each product's review.

 Criteria For Evaluation

-The following chart displays each rain jacket's cumulative score.
+The following table displays each rain jacket's cumulative score.

-Material makes a pretty incredible difference regarding breathability (which can make you feel wet from the inside), longevity, and durability.
-The fact that one fabric is waterproof to 30 PSI and one to 40 PSI does not make a functional difference to the wearer.
+Materials make a pretty incredible difference regarding breathability (which can make you feel wet from the inside), longevity, and durability.
+If one fabric is waterproof to 30 PSI and one to 40 PSI, it doesn't make a functional difference.

-Rain is not going to penetrate any of these fabrics; however, in a downpour, running water will seek a way in through a pocket zipper, down your wrist when you reach overhead, or where the hood meets your neck.
+Rain is not going to penetrate any of these fabrics; however, in a downpour, running water seeks a way in through a pocket zipper, down your wrist when you reach overhead, or where the hood meets your neck.
 We stood in the shower for a four minutes in each jacket, and also got a spray down with the garden hose to help us seek out any weak spots.
-We found the Arc'teryx Beta SL and the Marmot Minimalist were the most bombproof of the bunch.
+The Arc'teryx Beta SL and the Marmot Minimalist were the most sturdy of the bunch.
 The REI Rhyolite, Outdoor Research Foray, and The North Face Dryzzle all performed well, doing an excellent job of sealing out rain.
 All contenders have wrist cuffs that can be cinched down tightly on the wrist with Velcro closures.
-We found that all hoods will seal well around the face and chin.
+All hoods tested seal well around the face and chin.

-All the products we tested will keep you dry in a storm.
+All the products we tested should keep you dry in a storm.
 The primary differences in our water resistance metric come from the design of the hood, cuffs, pocket closures, and pit zips.

 Breathability & Ventilation